Noorani12/ITC-Financial-Analysis/README.md

 ## Disclaimer

-This project is for educational purpose only.
+This project is for educational and learning purposes only.

-The DCF output and other valuation metrics are based on simplified assumptions and should not be interpreted as investment advice or a recommendation to buy or sell any security.